Tytan-Codes/Password-Manager/README.md

 # Password-Manager
 ## IMPORTANT!
 ### This will not be activly maintained!
-Their are no bugs at ALL in this script, but on new python updates, i will not be updating it.
+There are no bugs at ALL in this script, but on new python versions, I will not be updating it.
 Run these commands to install↓↓↓:

 ```